If you have unsightly water stains built up around your faucet, I have an easy solution for removing them in no time… and all you need is vinegar!

 How to Remove Hard Water Stains on Faucets

-Start by pouring some vinegar into a bowl.
-Add several paper towels (one paper towel for each area you need to work on).
+Start by pouring some vinegar into a bowl and add several paper towels.
 The paper towels should be thoroughly soaked with vinegar, so add more if needed.

-Apply the vinegar-soaked paper towels to the build-up areas and leave it there for one hour.
+Apply the vinegar-soaked paper towels to any areas with calcium build-up and/or hard water stains.
+Leave it there for one hour.

-Once the hour is up, you can remove the paper towels and use them to gently rub off any remaining build- up (it should come off very easily).
-If you have any seams, like I do, use a toothpick and scrape out the gunk (again, the vinegar seems to break down the build-up, so it’s very easy to remove).
-You can see everything I got out in the picture below (obviously before I wiped off the gunkiness… new word).
+When the hour is up, remove the paper towels and use them to gently rub off any remaining build-up (it should come off very easily).
+If you have any seams, like I do, use a toothpick and scrape out the gunk (again, the vinegar seems to break down the calcium build-up, so it’s very easy to remove).

 That’s all there is too it.